DanielBiegler/bieglers-vendure-plugins/packages/channel-notifications/README.md

 - `ChannelNotificationTranslation`
 - `ChannelNotificationReadReceipt`

 which requires you to generate a database migration.
-See Vendure's [migration documentation](https://docs.vendure.io/guides/developer-guide/migrations/) for further guidance.
+See Vendure's [migration documentation][migrations] for further guidance.

 ### 3. Create Roles

-You'll probably want to enable some users to create notifications while others are only given read permissions.
-This plugin adds custom permissions which you can assign in Vendures settings.
+You'll probably want to enable some users to create notifications while others are only given [read permissions][roles].
+This plugin adds [custom permissions][custompermissions] which you can assign in Vendures settings.

 ### 4. Include Channel-Token

-Notifications are [Channel-Aware](#TODO), meaning each channel has their own separate notifications.
+Notifications are [Channel-Aware][channelaware], meaning each channel has their own separate notifications.
 Given a multi-vendor setup where each vendor is their own Channel, each Vendor can be notified separately, simply by supplying the Channel-Token in the request header.

 A short example using ApolloClient in React: